emidio2002/ADM-HW5/README.md

 ## Conclusion
 This project demonstrates the power of network analysis and data mining techniques in uncovering insights from a large dataset.
 By leveraging advanced algorithms and visualizations, we explored the structure, efficiency, and potential restructuring of the US airline network.

+## Projects files:
+- `HW5.ipynb`: contains the questions 1-4-5-Bonus and the AQ
+- `Questions2-3.ipynb: contains the questions 2-3